rust-diplomat/diplomat/feature_tests/cpp/docs/source/lifetimes_ffi.rst

         Lifetimes: ``fields`` must live at least as long as the output.

+    .. cpp:function:: static Foo extract_from_bounds(BorrowedFieldsWithBounds bounds, const std::string_view another_string)

+        Test that the extraction logic correctly pins the right fields

+        Lifetimes: ``bounds``, ``another_string`` must live at least as long as the output.

 .. cpp:class:: One

     .. cpp:function:: static One transitivity(const One& hold, const One& nohold)